jouwdan/filmtrack/README.md

 ![][logo192]

-## Authentication (if relevant).
+## Authentication.

-[Briefly state how you implemented authentication for the app, e.g. basic, Firebase, etc. Also, list the routes that are private/protected.]

-e.g.

-- /reviews/:id
-- /movies/favourites
+Authentication has been implemented using Firebase.
+I wrote [a post on how I implemented this on my blog](https://jord.dev/how-to-build-a-simple-login-system-with-react-firebase).

-## Server-side persistence (if relevant)
+## Server-side persistence

-[ Specify the persistence
-platform your app uses (e.g. TMDB lists, Firestore) and itemize the data it persists.]
+User favourites are persisted in a firestore database, and are stored a variable in the context provider when logged in.

-## Additional features (if relevant),
+## Additional features

-[Mention any additional user features of your app that may not be obvious from the previous sections, e.g. pagination, extended filtering/sorting, searching.]
+The site is designed to be used mobile-first, with many of the design elements being able to be compressed down to a smaller screen size.

-## Independent learning (if relevant),
+## Independent learning

-[Briefly explain any aspects of your assignment work that required independent learning (i.e. not addressed in the lectures or labs) on your behalf., e.g. 3rd-party components, libraries, tools.
-Include source code references.]
+Since I started my new role as an Associate Software Engineer, the stack I am working with is very react-based.
+I have done lots of independant learning, with the most notable sources being [The Beginner's Guide to React by Kent C Dodds](https://egghead.io/courses/the-beginner-s-guide-to-react) and [udemy](https://www.udemy.com/).

 [logo192]: ./public/logo192.png